Conservation and Stewardship

 Sustainable Park Design promotes the preservation of natural resources and improving the quality of life for community residents.
 Development of these additional eight acres will use renewable and local materials wherever possible and is redeveloping previously residential areas to improve the quality of life for all San Antonio residents.
 We are using natural elements such as locally sourced logs and limbs for building, loose dirt and sand for digging, rock outcroppings mimicking dry creek beds for exploring, rolling hills and grassy areas for rolling and running, and heavily shaded treed areas that foster imagination.
 Local stone, aggregate, FSC certified wood, and salvaged concrete curbs will also be used.
 The project preserves most of the mature trees from the site and adds a significant number of new trees to create shade and combat the heat island effect.
 The San Antonio Botanical Garden is known for showcasing the diversity of plant life that can thrive in South Texas climate conditions and will continue in this role, showcasing vibrant native plants.

 LEED certification calls for a number of high impact strategies that reduce energy consumption, use renewable energy resources, and reduce water usage to improve sustainability.
 In the new buildings we are targeting Gold level certification.
 Included in the plan are upgraded energy efficient mechanical systems, energy efficient lighting systems, passive solar lighting, high efficiency plumbing fixtures, high performance glass, and high performance building insulation.
-A 28 kW solar PV array to the roof of the outdoor classroom pavilion is estimated to provide 40% of the total power needed in the new facilities.
+A 31 kW solar PV array on the roof of the Goldsbury Foundation Pavilion will offset 30 metric tons of carbon dioxide each year.
+This is equivalent to the CO2 sequestered by 28.4 acres of forests in a year, or the CO2 that would be created by burning 31,992 pounds of coal each year.
 In addition to expanding our use of recycled “purple pipe” water, rainwater and air conditioning condensate catchment systems will harvest water from both the Discovery Center and the outdoor pavilion, with a 20,000 gallon underground cistern in the Culinary Garden holding water for later use.